 Colleen Murphy currently studies Dance with a specialization in performance at Eastern Michigan University.
 She has performed in various dance festivals and showcases nationwide, including Going Dutch Festival in Chicago and a choreography showcase featuring the work of Detroit choreographers Chloé Gray and Abigayle Cryderman.
 She has worked with Michigan Dance Project founder Kathy King, as well as New York-based choreographer and performer Erik Abbott-Main.
 Colleen has been accepted into Mark Morris Dance Group’s summer intensive and will travel to New York City summer 2017 to train with the professional dance company.
 She will graduate from EMU in spring 2017 with degrees in Dance and Public Relations.
 After graduation, Colleen plans to move to New York City to pursue a career as a professional modern dancer.

 Kayla Griffin studied at Dance Avenue for the duration of her youth.
 She danced competitively for nine years, receiving honors for her solos.
 Kayla has also trained at Interlochen Center for the Arts and Dancerpalooza Dance Festival, where she enjoyed working with choreographers such as Mia Michaels and Mandy Moore.
-She is now a double major in Dance and Business at Florida Southern College, where she will graduate in 2020.
-After graduation, Kayla plans to open her own dance studio.
+She is now a double major in Dance and Business at Florida Southern College, where she has been worked with Travesty Dance Group’s Kimberly Karpanty.
+After graduation in 2020, Kayla plans to open her own dance studio.

 Kristie Begley is a Dance Avenue Instructor.
 Please see our Faculty page for full bio.